controlmyspace/Computational-Practises-2025-sound-image-processing/Week 6: Digital Sound/README.md

 - Aliens are the mouse, so depending where "they" (the mouse are positioned), the sound changes.
 Frequency of base drone sound changes.

 - Space key activates sound.

+- boolean soundActive variable tracks whether the sound is being playing or stopped:
+    - true = oscillators playing sound
+    - false = oscillators stopped